Download This Sample

 - Upholding fundamental rights and the rule of law as a bastion of equality, tolerance, and social fairness.

 European Union Worksheets

-This is a fantastic bundle which includes everything you need to know about the European Union across 20 in-depth pages.
-These are ready-to-use European Union worksheets that are perfect for teaching students about the European Union (EU) which is a community of 27 countries that work as a cohesive political and economic system.
-The countries have a total area of 4,233,255.3 km2 and an estimated total population of approximately 447 million.
+This is a fantastic bundle that includes everything you need to know about European Union across 28 in-depth pages.
+These are ready-to-use worksheets that are perfect for teaching about the European Union, which is an international organization comprising 27 European countries governing common economic, social, and security policies.

 Complete List Of Included Worksheets